 Students with a recognized undergraduate degree may be eligible to pursue a B.Sc. as a second degree if they have a focus of study that is distinct from the discipline(s) of the first degree.
 The pursuit of honours, combined honours, double major, dual degree, or minor options during a second degree is not permitted unless the student begins studies at the first-year level.
 Students wishing to take courses prerequisite to another program should consider instead Unclassified studies.

 For a second degree, students must satisfy all Faculty and specialization requirements with a combination of first and second-degree credits and must earn a minimum of 50% of the credits required while enrolled at UBC Vancouver in their second-degree program.
 For the B.Sc., this will mean earning at least 60 new credits; more will likely be required if the Lower-level Requirements of the B.Sc. were not fulfilled with first-degree studies.
-All of the required upper-level credits, including at least 30 upper-level Science credits, will normally be completed with second-degree courses.
+It is expected that the Science Upper-Level Requirements, which include at least 30 upper-level Science credits and at least 48 upper-level credits in total, will be completed with second degree courses.

 Courses used to fulfill requirements for a prior degree or earned subsequently (e.g., through Unclassified study) may exempt the student from equivalent courses required for the second degree, but will not normally reduce the minimum credit requirements.